-The Human Services curriculum prepares students for entry-level positions in institutions and agencies which provide social, community, and education services.
-The Human Service Curriculum includes: General Human Services Technology, HST/Gerontology, HST/Substance Abuse, and Therapeutic Recreation Assistant.
-Certificates are available in Aging Studies and Substance Abuse.
-Emphasis in core courses is placed on development of relevant knowledge, skills, and attitudes in human services.
+The Human Services Technology curriculum prepares students for entry-level positions in institutions and agencies which provide social, community, and educational services.
+Along with core courses, students take courses which prepare them for specialization in specific human service areas.
+Students will take courses from a variety of disciplines.
+Emphasis is core courses is placed on development of relevant knowledge, skills, and attitudes in human services.
 Fieldwork experience will provide opportunities for application of knowledge and skills learned in the classroom.